How to get in contactmake a referral

-This initial appointment might be over the telephone or it could be face to face depending on the circumstances.
+This initial appointment might be over the telephone or it could be by video call if that is preferable.

 Please note we are not a priority service and may take up to 20 working days to get in touch.
 If you need urgent support please use the numbers at the bottom of this page.

-Please be assured that this process is totally secure and complies with data protection and information governance requirements.
+Please be assured that the referral process is totally secure and complies with strict NHS data protection and information governance requirements.

 If you have any additional support needs to enable you to access the service, please do not hesitate to contact us.
 For example; we are able to provide interpreters for those whose first language is not English, and signing services for those with hearing difficulties.

 Our website has ReciteMe technology built in.
 Click the blue circle icon on any page to get a range of accessibility tools.